White House warns of 'active threat' from Microsoft email hackers - KESQ

 ‘We urge network operators to take it very seriously’

 The Department of Homeland Security also released an emergency directive on Tuesday requiring federal agencies to either update their servers or to disconnect them.
-It is only the sixth such directive since the formation of the Cybersecurity and Infrastructure Security Agency in 2015, and the second in three months.
+It is only the sixth such directive since the formation of CISA in 2015, and the second in three months.

 “We urge network operators to take it very seriously,” Psaki said of the directive.
 The administration is concerned there as a “large number of victims,” she added.

-Note: CLARIFICATION: This story has been updated to reflect NSA official Bailey Bickley was tweeting on her personal account and not speaking for the NSA.